hacatu/Praser/readme.md

 ###Installing a C compiler

-This only applies to Windows, Linux and Mac com with C compilers.
+This only applies to Windows, Linux and Mac come with C compilers.
 You can either use Microsoft Visual C++ (msvc), or MinGW.
 Currently, I only have instructions for msvc.
 Download it from [www.visualstudio.com](www.visualstudio.com "www.visualstudio.com").
 There is a good free version available called Visual Studio Community; do not pay for it or download Visual Studio Express.